TylerWeir/motifgan/README.md

 Andy Chamberlain, Tyler Weir, Dominic Meconi

 ### Summary
-MotifGAN is a GAN model trained to produce novel examples of the specif musical motif it was trained on.
+MotifGAN is a GAN model trained to produce novel examples of the specific musical motif it was trained on.

 ### Pending Features
 - Fewshot learning